 Following Bézivin et al [BJV04], we present the general setup for notation life cycle in a "megamodel".
 In our case, we will use boxes for entities and arrows for actions.
-Consider the following artefacts and relationships between them:
+Consider the following artefacts and relationships between them (will be explained from left to right):

-If N is a notation for syntactic definition, we can also compose a notation specification S(N) (the leftmost box on the figure).
-Such a specification consists of a set of indications that we have previously proposed in [Zay12a]:
+If N is a notation for syntactic definition, we can compose a notation specification S(N) (the leftmost box on the figure).
+Such a specification consists of a set of indications that have previously been proposed in [Zay12a]:

-Confix constructs (start & end metasymbols):
+Confix constructs (bracketing start & end metasymbols):